 Nope.
 Those aren’t portfolio allocation numbers.

-Those are statistical outcomes and how you perceive them matters a big deal.
+Those are statistical outcomes and how you perceive odds do matter a big deal.
 What are they, how can we give things proper attribution and save ourselves from unmet expectations?
 That’s what this post is about.

 That’s the flip of a coin.
 Heads or tails.
 Quite random.
 Statistically stable.
 Even if you have had flipped 10 heads prior, the odds of heads or tails has not changed for your next flip.
 The probability of your next flip being heads or tails remains the same, 50%.